dpplweb/dppl-docs/events/index.markdown

 ## Calendar import

-No events are created in Expression Engine — instead, they’re imported from Evanced, nightly, via a cronjob, which executes a DataGrab command.
+No events are created in Expression Engine — instead, they’re imported from Evanced via a cronjob, which executes a DataGrab command.

+There are two types of cronjobs that run:

+- Nightly import of next 300 events
+- Daily import of today's and tomorrow's events

+They are set to run on the following schedule:

+- Nightly runs at 2 a.m.
+- Daily runs at 11:30, 3:30, and 7:30

+> **Note:** When you view the crontab through SSH on the server, the times are listed in GMT time.
+So, to get a job to run at 2 a.m.
+Central Time, it is set to run at 8 a.m.
+GMT.
+Capiche?

 DataGrab reads the a custom version of the Evanced XML feed of the next 300 events (nb: this isn’t proper RSS, it’s just XML), and for every new `<item>`, it’ll create a new entry in the Event channel.
 For extant entries, it’ll update the entry with any data that’s been changed in the XML feed.